Islandora/documentation/docs/tutorials/how-to-create-collection.md

 ## Introduction

-In the Islandora Starter Site, nodes that are tagged as "Collection" under System > Model will show a view of their member objects.
-A member is any object that is "member_of" that object, and can be added via the "Members" tab.
+In the Islandora Starter Site, nodes that have "Collection" in their Model field will show a view of their member ("child") objects.
+A member is any object that is "Member of" that object, and can be added via the "Children" tab.
 This is the mechanism in the Islandora Starter Site, and your individual instances may vary.

 !!!
 Warning "Collections and Deleting"
     Collections and their members are independent of each other,